The-Duchess/CS350-Summer2015/assignment4.md

 - output: minimum collection of conglomerates as an array A..H
 - complexity: O(n + m + o) where n, m and o are x, y, z respectively

+> description: calculate the 'minimum' number of conglomerates used but do it lazily so we do not care about excess.

       def calc ← x, y, z

             // conglomerates